tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 **Advantages of natural vegetative reproduction**

-• Only one parent is required for propagation.
+- Only one parent is required for propagation.

-• The new individual plants produced are genetically identical.
+- The new individual plants produced are genetically identical.

-• In some plants, this enables to spread rapidly.
+- In some plants, this enables to spread rapidly.
 Example: _Spinifex_

-• Horticulturists and farmers utilize these organs of natural vegetative reproduction for cultivation and to harvest plants in large scale.
+- Horticulturists and farmers utilize these organs of natural vegetative reproduction for cultivation and to harvest plants in large scale.

-**Disadvantage of natural vegetative reproduction** • New plants produced have no genetic variation.
+**Disadvantage of natural vegetative reproduction** - New plants produced have no genetic variation.

 ### Artificial Methods

 Apart from the above mentioned natural methods of vegetative reproduction, a number of methods are used in agriculture and horticulture to propagate plants from their parts.
 Such methods are said to be artificial propagation.
 Some of the artificial propagation methods have been used by man for a long time and are called **conventional methods**.
 Now-a-days, technology is being used for propagation to produce large number of plants in a short period of time.
 Such methods are said to be **modern methods**.

-**A. Conventional methods**
+#### Conventional methods

 The common methods of conventional propagation are cutting, grafting and layering.